infinitech-studios/cishopify/README.md

 This is a Codeigniter wrapper around the Shopify PHP API

-This is till a work in progress, and is FAR from complete!
+**This is till a work in progress, and is FAR from complete!
+DO NOT USE THIS TILL IT'S DONE!**

 # Usage